Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 261                    MacroDisassembly.subst(iop);
 ```
 We have only interest in a function that generates definition
-of the macroop class, so we are going to focus on *getDefinition* function.
+of the macroop class, so
+we are going to focus on *getDefinition* function.
-Most of the first part of the getDefinition function is generating flag
+The goal of getDefinition function is
-associated with each microop.
-After the flag is generated,
-actual microcode allocation will be done
+generating definition of corresponding macroop.
+The definition of the macroop class
-by the *getAllocator* function (line 236-238).
+can be retrieved by the
+*MacroopConstructor and MacroDisassembly template*.
+Therefore, getDefinition prepares
+necessary parameters required to substitute the templates.

+*alloc_microops* field is one of the most important parameter
+to retrieve actual definition of macroop.
+It contains microop definitions that comprise one macroop.
-Note that getAllocator function is invoked through the microop not the macroop.
+Note that those microop definitions comprising the macroop
-Therefore, to look at which getAllocator function will be invoked,
+already have been parsed and saved by the MicroAssembler parser.
+Because we already know the corresponding microop classes associated with a macroop,
-we have to look at microop classes not the macroop.
+what we have to do is generating statement to instantiate a new microop object.
-Also, because different microop classes have different getAllocator implementation,
-we should pinpoint a class that is instanticated by the current macroop.
+The getAllocator function invoked through microop not the macroop,
+generates CPP statement that instantiate microop class object.

-Here, we only have interest in mov operation,
+Here, we only have interest in Load operation,
 we are going to look at getAllocator function
-defined in *LdStOp* class.
+of *LdStOp* class.
-The reason we are looking at LdStOp is
-LoadOp class associated with load related microop inherits from LdStOp class.

 322         def getAllocator(self, microFlags):
 323             allocator = '''new %(class_name)s(machInst, macrocodeBlock,